Nextdoor/conda_lockfile/README.md

 1. The depsfile and lockfile are in sync (`conda lockfile checklocks`).
 1. The depsfile and created environment are in sync (`conda lockfile checkenv`).

+When dependencies change, `deps.yml` should be updated and the lock files re-generated.

 `deps.yml`
 -----------------------